Wickwood-LLC/simpleads/README.txt

 videos from YouTube, Vimeo, Blip.TV or other sites, simply install Video Filter module and enable WYSIWYG plugin.

 - Support Flash Ads.
 Upload SWF file and it will automatically show up in your block.

+CONFIGURATION:

+If your site is behind a reverse proxy (e.g. Varnish) the unique impressions count will be incorrect because it will record the IP address of the proxy rather than the client.
+Make sure you set variables 'reverse_proxy' and 'reverse_proxy_addresses' to suit your infrastructure.